I-TECH-UW/healthinformationexchange/docs/lis-workflows.md

     - Corrected Results
     - Specialized results (e.g., Microbiology)

-#Communication Overview
+##Communication Overview
-##Lab Orders
+###Lab Orders

-The lab ordr workflow follows the OpenHIE specification for standard lab ordering between an EMR and LIS.
+The lab order workflow follows the OpenHIE specification for standard lab ordering between an EMR and LIS.
 The workflow is detailed in the following sequence diagram:

 ![screen1](img/laborderseq.png)